Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models: Introduction

 \section{Introduction}

 Platelet products are a vital component of patient treatment for bleeding problems, cancer, AIDS, hepatitis, kidney or liver diseases, traumatology and in surgeries such as cardiovascular surgery and organ transplants \citep{kumar2015platelet}.
 In addition, miscellaneous platelet usage and supply are associated with several factors such as patients with severe bleeding, trauma patients, aging population and emergence of a pandemic like COVID-19 \citep{stanworth2020effects}.
 The first two factors affect the uncertain demand pattern, while the latter two factors result in donor reduction.
-Platelet products have five to seven days shelf life before considering test and screening processes that typically last two days \citep{fontaine2009improving}.
+Platelet products have five to seven days shelf life before considering test and screening processes that typically last two days \citep{fontaine2009improving}, so the remaining shelf life of the platelets that arrive at the hospitals is typically between three to five days.
 The extremely short shelf life along with the highly variable daily platelet usage makes platelet demand and supply management a highly challenging task, invoking a robust blood product demand and supply system.